What Is Peer Support? Brochure

 If you feel that these qualities describe you, then you might make a good Peer Supporter.
 Please contact that Peer Support Coordinator for more information.

-People who wish to volunteer with the Mental Health Rights Coalition as a Peer Supporter are asked to commit to one full year of service.
-There are bi-monthly Peer Support Volunteer meetings that volunteers are expected to attend on a regular basis.
-These meetings are an opportunity for volunteers to discuss any issues or concerns; get updates regarding Peer Support and the Mental Health Rights Coalition; develop their Peer Support skills; learn about other community supports; and connect with fellow Peer Supporters.
+There are monthly Peer Support Community of Practice meetings that are held at both MHRC and in the community.
+These meetings are an opportunity for peer support workers to discuss any issues or concerns; get updates regarding Peer Support and the Mental Health Rights Coalition; develop their Peer Support skills; learn about other community supports; and connect with fellow Peer Supporters.

 Contact

-The Mental Health Rights Coalition is always looking for committed volunteers to become Peer Supporters.
+The Mental Health Rights Coalition is always looking for passionate individuals with lived experience and experience in recovery to become Peer Supporters.
 However, space is limited in each training session.
 Before starting the training sessions, anyone who is interested in becoming a Peer Supporter submit a current resume along with a cover letter explaining the reasons for wanting to take the course.
 About a month before training begins sucessful candidates will be contacted for an interview.
 Those selected for the program after the interview process will be asked to attend the training.
-Training is usually offered 3 hours per week for ten weeks of classroom work and then another 12 hours of practical work in the drop in.
+Training is usually offered 3 hours per week for ten weeks of classroom work (alternatively 5 weeks of 6 hours) and then another 30hours of practical work in the drop in.

 During training, Peer Supporters will learn about supportive listening, communication skills, problem solving, goal setting, some crisis intervention skills, special topics in mental health and addictions, and self-care.
 Training is interactive and participants are required to do individual, small and large group activities, as well as participate in role play scenarios.
 Participants in training are also required to obtain a criminal reference check, do a small research project, an oral presentation, and complete a take-home exam.